Mission president: Administrative responsibilities

 Mission presidents generally supervise a group that ranges between 60 and 200 missionaries and direct their missionary labors.
-Missionaries are typically between the ages of 18–25, but can also include senior-aged couples and older single women.
+Missionaries are typically between the ages of 18 and 25, but can also include senior-aged couples and older single women.

 Mission presidents are usually assisted by two counselors, who reside within the mission boundaries, in overseeing areas of the mission boundaries that are not organized into stakes; the three men together constitute the mission presidency and are each given the honorific title "President".
 The counselors serve in the mission presidency for varying periods of time while maintaining their regular employment.
 The responsibilities of the counselors are generally oriented towards the members of the church within the mission, often organized into districts and branches.

 Additionally, mission presidents are assisted by two or more full-time missionaries under the title of "assistant to the president", whose duties are primarily directed toward supervision of the missionary work, under the direction of the mission president.
 These assistants lead an independent hierarchy that may or may not correspond with local church units.

 The role of a mission president's wife varies depending on the age of her children and her background.
 She typically joins her husband in conferences or other major church gatherings, and is often invited to give remarks before as his companion.
 If she has extra time after taking care of the children, she may assist with mission supplementary works such as medical, transportation or catering.